sarveshkale2000/AWS_Daily_Report_Script/README.md

 By following these steps, you will have a Bash script that reports all your AWS resources and is scheduled to run daily on your EC2 instance.
 The output will be saved in a file named `daily_report` located in the `/home/ec2-user/` directory.
 ```

-You can copy and paste this entire content directly into your README file on GitHub.
-Feel free to make any modifications or additions as needed!